Best of Everest Base Camp Side Trips

 Do I need to take permits to trek in the Everest region?

-The trekkers who wish to trek the Everest region need a TIMS card, Khumbu Pasang Lhamu Rural Municipality Entrance Permit and Sagarmatha National Park permit.
+The trekkers who wish to trek the Everest region need Khumbu Pasang Lhamu Rural Municipality Entrance Permit and Sagarmatha National Park permit.
 If you are trekking Pike Peak at Lower Everest region then, the trekkers require to obtain TIMS and Gauri Shankar National Park Permit.
 Nepal Sanctuary Treks is here to arrange all the permits and organize the customize treks for you.

 10 Best treks in Nepal: Read to know what you need Exactly